Shimamura-Tako/ValhallaMMO-ItemsadderFIX/README.md

 ## What is this?
 This magical extension allows your ValhallaMMO resource pack to no longer conflict with your ItemsAdder item textures, and also works with other resource packs that use IA (such as the Slimefun resource pack).

+Compatible with ValhallaTrinkets, already tested.

+I haven't verified whether this extension is compatible with ValhallaMMO Premium yet, and won't be able to until someone tests it with Premium or I obtain a copy of the Premium jarfile

 ## How to use?
 0. Download this repository and extract it on your server host